Home

 night to the clubs or a date out on the town.

-Do a quick version of a French manicure by painting the base
+Do a quick version of a French manicure by painting

-color.
-With a white hue, once dry, paint the tips of your
+as a salmon color.
+With a white hue, once dry, paint

-nails carefully and as uniformly as possible.
-This works
+the tips of your nails carefully and as uniformly as

-best if you are able to grow your nails out a bit so you can
+possible.
+This works best if you are able to grow your

-use your natural nails’ anatomy as a guide.
+as a guide.

-Glitter and glamour – Choose a base color to use on all of
+Glitter and glamour – Choose a base color to use on

-smudge-proof, take a glass coat of clear gloss or a sparkle
+the nails are smudge-proof, take a glass coat of clear

-coat that matches the chosen color and add your own special
+gloss or a sparkle coat that matches the chosen color

-touches.
-Dark blue and black look very nice with silver
+and add your own special touches.
+Dark blue and black

-glitter, red with gold glitter, though the combination
+look very nice with silver glitter, red with gold glitter,

-possibilities are endless.
-These glittery styles may
+though the combination possibilities are endless.
+These

-complement wedding apparel, semi-formalwear and even casual
+glittery styles may complement wedding apparel, semi-formalwear

 To save even more time, apply a clear coat to your nails